 Functions Of The Radiator Cooling Fans

-- On the other side when the high-temperature switch gets closed, the fan motor is fed with the full battery current that makes it run at maximum design speed and also maximized the flowing air through the engine's radiator core.
-When the temperature of the coolant is under the threshold the fan motor is not fed with any current hence no rotation occurs in the fan.
+- On the other side, when the high-temperature switch gets closed, the fan motor is fed with the total battery current, which makes it run at maximum design speed and maximizes the flowing air through the engine's radiator core.
+When the temperature of the coolant is under the threshold, the fan motor does not feed with any current hence no rotation occurs in the fan.

 Signs Indicating A Bad Radiator Cooling Fan

 As we discussed earlier, whenever your car is running at a low speed or idle in some traffic jam, the radiator cooling fan motor is solely responsible for the temperature regulation of the engine.
 So, you can understand that if your radiator fan is not working, the consequences could be severe, like the insufficient airflow through the engine's radiator core that disallows the engine coolant to shed the heat.
 As a result, the engine will overheat and may sometimes fail.

 Fans' speed will halt.

 The speed and cycles of the radiator fans can be badly affected due to a damaged fan motor; in fact, more common issues that are seen influencing its rate are the sensor and wiring issues.

 The engine may not reach the required temperature.